Facts vs. Fiction - Eric & Erica Clear Up The Confusion

 The Therapist Will Recommend We Divorce Or Break-Up?

 Quick and clear answer: NO!
 As Licensed Marriage and Family Therapists, we work with our clients as trained experts in the field of relationships and marriages.
 Our agenda is based upon the goals of our clients.
 Almost all of our couples co-create goals at the beginning of the therapy process to grow, heal and strengthen their relationship and improve communication skills.
-Sometimes, it also includes affair/infidelity recovery.
+Sometimes, it also includes affair/infidelity healing.
 However, we never TELL clients whether or not to stay in their relationship or marriage because while we are experts in our field - we are not experts in your lives.

 The Decision To Stay Together Or Not Always In The Couple's Decision!